droidroar369/java-deb-installer/README.md

 <h2>Simple download (.jar)</h2>

 Just download the .jar file <b>Deb-Installer.jar</b>, and move it to a directory easy to remember (example, Desktop or Documents).
-Now, you could have permissions issues with the jar: open a terminal (right-click) in the directory where you saved the .jar, and type the following command:
+Now, you could have permission issues with the jar: open a terminal (right-click) in the directory where you saved the .jar, and type the following command:

 <b style="font-family: Courier, monospace;">ls -l | grep Deb-Installer.jar</b>